 9.1 The Company retains the right (without prejudice to any other rights in respect of breaches of the terms of

-of this License;
+of this Licence;

 - 9.1.1 Having regard to the nature and seriousness of the breach and the risk it poses for the financial or other security of the Company and/or of the Company's customers and if the breach is capable of remedy, the Company may serve notice on the Owner specifying the breach and requiring him to remedy the breach within a reasonable time specified by the Company.
 Where the breach is serious or poses an immediate risk or threat to the health, safety or welfare of any other person or property the time specified for remedy may be immediate or extremely short.
 The notice for immediate remedy may be provided verbally or in writing by the Company.
-If the Owner fails to effect the remedy within the specified period, or if the breach is not capable of remedy, the Company may serve notice on the Owner requiring him to remove the Vessel from the Harbor or Premises immediately
+If the Owner fails to effect the remedy within the specified period, or if the breach is not capable of remedy, the Company may serve notice on the Owner requiring him to remove the Vessel from the Harbour or Premises immediately

 otherwise), the Company shall be entitled

-- 9.1.3 Any notice of termination under this License shall, in the case of the Owner, be served personally on the Owner or sent by registered post or recorded delivery service to the Owner‘s last known address.
+- 9.1.3 Any notice of termination under this Licence shall, in the case of the Owner, be served personally on the Owner or sent by registered post or recorded delivery service to the Owner‘s last known address.
 In the case of the Company shall be served at its principal place of business or registered office.